bhanu-gupta/bubble-pop/Readme.md

 * Background and Overview

-    Monkey Bubble Pop is a fun game which is a clone of the classic bubble shooter game.
-The player has to help the monkey to catch all the bananas which are trapped inside the bubbles.
-The player has to shoot a new color bubble in a direction so as to match the color of 2 or more adjacent bubbles in order to pop them and get the bananas.
+    It is a fun, multi-level game, in which users must help their monkey friend retrieve bananas that have been trapped in bubbles.
+The player has to shoot a new color bubble in a direction so as to match the color of 2 or more adjacent bubbles in order to pop them and catch the bananas.

     There are 3 levels to this game.
 The first level is easy as the shooter bubble will match the color of the bubbles at the lowest level so as to easily pop them.
 The next level will be a little harder as the shooter bubble will not necessarily match the bubbles at the lowest level but the color will match the color of bubbles which are shown in the board.
 The third level is even harder as the board generated will not have many adjacent bubbles of same color.